Side: Live Weather Reports

 Weather Overview for Side

-Having a typical Mediterranean climate means that Side plays host to long, hot summers and short, mild winters with lots of rain.
-The humidity levels are relatively low throughout the year as well, with the highest averages not reaching 70% and occurring in the winter months of November, December, and January.
-Humidity is at its lowest during the summer months, which is convenient, as the summer can get very warm.
+Boasting a typical Mediterranean climate, Side’s is characterised by long, hot summers and short, cool winters with plenty of rain.
+The humidity levels are relatively low throughout the year, though, with the highest averages not reaching higher than 70% and occurring in the winter months of November, December and January.
+Humidity is at its lowest during the summer months, which is convenient, as the summers can get very warm.

 The average sea temperature is also at its warmest during the summer months.
-August has the highest average of the year at 28°C (82°F), while June and July are not far off at 27°C (81°F).
+August has the highest average of the year at 28°C, while July and September are not far off at 27°C. These nearly bath-like conditions make swimming a very popular pastime in the resort in mid-summer—it is also a way to escape the heat and cool down a bit.
+The most popular activities this time of year are, unsurprisingly, water sports, sunbathing and swimming.

 While the amount of rainfall is at its highest during the winter, the amount of sunshine in Side is at its lowest.
-December has an average of seven hours of daily sunshine, which is the lowest amount for the year.
-January and February both average eight hours, and November is the only other month averaging single digit hours of sunshine at nine hours.
+December has an average of 7 hours of daily sunshine, which is the lowest amount for the entire year.
+That being said; 7 hours of sunshine per day as an annual minimum isn’t bad by any standards.
+January and February both average 8 hours, and November is the only other month averaging single digit hours of sunshine at 9 hours.

-Autumn and spring are great times to visit the region as well, as you will find yourself many bargains and few tourists.
-The shoulder seasons are warm but often rainy.
+Autumn and spring are great times to visit the region as well, as you will find yourself many bargains and be surrounded by fewer tourists.
+These shoulder seasons are still warm but often experience periods of rainfall.